Latest Competition News

-Since 1996 ten regions of NSW have selected their four best primary school debaters to represent them at the Primary Schools State Debating Championships.
+Since 1996 ten regions of NSW have selected their 4 best primary school debaters to represent them at the Primary Schools State Debating Championships.
 Each year the teams gather in late November in Collaroy on Sydney's northern beaches to battle it out across 5 rounds, semis and a final to determine a state champion.
+Note that the cost for each selected student to attend the tournament camp is roughly $300.00, though some regions are able to help out with some extra money to subsidise that.

 Rules of Competition

-- Competitors should be from Years 5 and 6 attending a government public school in New South Wales.
+- Competitors should be from Years 5 and 6 attending a NSW public school.

 - Teams should be comprised of four members with each regional team exercising its discretion to include a fifth member.